RTCA DO-160: temperature, humidity, electrical interference and shock resistance

-As one of the largest testing providers in the global aerospace sector, we have extensive experience with RTCA DO 160 qualification programs.
-From environmental simulation to EMC testing, we are a single-source testing partner for every section of DO 160 testing.
+As one of the largest testing providers in the global aerospace sector, Element are a single-source partner for every section of RTCA DO-160 testing.

-RTCA DO 160 (Environmental Conditions and Test Procedures for Airborne Equipment) covers standard procedures and environmental test criteria for testing airborne electronic equipment and mechanical systems.
-The most current revision (RTCA DO 160G) specifies tests that are typically performed to meet the requirements of the Federal Aviation Administration (FAA) and other regulatory bodies for equipment installed on commercial aircraft.
+RTCA DO-160 (Environmental Conditions and Test Procedures for Airborne Equipment) covers standard procedures and environmental test criteria for testing airborne electronic equipment and mechanical systems.
+The most current revision, RTCA DO-160G, specifies tests that are typically performed to meet the requirements of the Federal Aviation Administration (FAA) and other regulatory bodies for equipment installed on aircraft.

 With experts in active service on RTCA Special Committee 135, we are constantly on the forefront of evolving standard updates, and can provide support and guidance on even the most challenging technical issues.
-We work with you to create a specialized test program that ensures product safety and compliance and reduces time to market.
+We work with you to create a specialized test program that that project manages all of your testing requirements.

 Temperature and Altitude Testing